 I recently learned about the provisional waiver of unlawful presence.
 If I am approved for this stateside waiver, does this mean that I can definitely get my green card after I leave the United States?
 Or is there still a possibility I'll be trapped, away from my family.

 Nothing is for sure, but the provisional waiver may make the process a lot easier for you.
 (For its legal basis, see Immigration and Nationality Act § 212 (a)(9)(B).)

 Keep in mind that the provisional waiver of unlawful presence (which became available in 2013), is not a grant of legal status in the U.S. or an immigrant visa (green card).
 You will still need to leave the U.S. to interview at a U.S. embassy or consulate to have your immigrant visa approved, at which time you could be denied for any of a number of reasons; many people are found inadmissible as likely public charges or because they have a crime on record, for example.

 If you are granted a provisional waiver, however, what it WILL do is give you reassurance before you leave the U.S. that your unlawful presence will in all likelihood not be used as a ground for denial of your immigrant visa.
-(This is why it is also known as the "stateside waiver.")
 It will also save you time: If you pass your interview and are approved for your green card, you will likely only need to stay outside the U.S. for a few weeks.

 There's one more decision-maker in the process, too: After the consulate has approved you for U.S. residence, you could run into issues at the border.
 U.S. border officials will review your visa documentation, and they have the final say as to whether to admit you to the United States.

-If you think that any of the above issues may apply to you, consult an experienced attorney before filing any immigration paperwork.
+If you think that any of the above issues might cause problems for you, consult an experienced attorney before filing any immigration paperwork.